Updated: May 4, 2026

 Timing considerations:

-Release on Tuesday-Thursday when online engagement is typically highest
+Release on Tuesday-Thursday when online engagement is typically higher

 Time your release to coincide with related events or seasonal themes if relevant

-Consider time zones if you have international audience segments
+Consider time zones if you have an international audience

 Platform strategy: